Collection of wastewater for large developments and towns

 We recommend that you discuss the proposed installation with Department officers in the early stages of planning a development.
 There may be important design considerations that need to be identified before planning decisions are made.

-Refer to the Community Wastewater Management Systems Code (PDF 111KB) for information on design and legal requirements.
+Refer to the Community Wastewater Management Systems Code (PDF 111KB) for information on application and approval requirements.